Technology Support for Families

 Create Easy to Find Links to Virtual Learning (BBCU) in Google Calendar - Learn how to take invitations from Blackboard Collaborate Ultra (BBCU) sent in Gmail and then create easy-to-find links using Google Calendar events.
 This way you can easily schedule and find the link to online class, without having to look through multiple emails.
 (Video, 3:19)

-Google Suite - G Suite for Education provides a suite of cloud-based tools to schools.
-The tools and services include messaging and collaboration apps, such as Gmail, Google Drive and Calendar, Classroom, and Meet.
+G Suite for Education provides a suite of cloud-based tools to schools.
+The tools and services include messaging and collaboration apps, such as Gmail, Google Drive, Calendar, Classroom, Meet, and Chrome Sync.

 Signing on to the Google Classroom (Video, 3:06)